MiloLug/dialogpanel/README.md

 # Greetings to all!

-Just want to say that the project was written for myself, and only as a hobby, so I am not eager to tell all the details.

 ## Immediately short:
 This is a plugin for quick and easy creation of dialogs (modal windows) on your page.
 ### Setup and using: